Geoff-Goodwin-Dev/Bamazon-NodeJS-MySQL/README.md

 In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
 The app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
 ```

-* **See a quick walk-through demonstration of the game via the Bamazon_Walkthrough.webm file in this repository**
+* **See a quick walk-through demonstration of the application for the different experiences via:**
+    * BamazonCustomer_Walkthrough.webm
+    * BamazonManager_Walkthrough.webm

 ## Getting Started